Skills Intelligence

 Most organizations don't have this.
 Their skills libraries are built on whatever went into the HRIS three to five years ago, supplemented by whatever employees self-reported the last time someone asked them to update their profile.

-Then layer on the second problem: self-reported skills data is notoriously unreliable.
+Self-reported skills data is notoriously unreliable.
 Manager assessments are inconsistent.
 Training completions live in one system, certifications in another, project contributions in a third, none of them connected, none of them speaking the same skills language.

 This is the state of workforce data inside most large enterprises today: fragmented, outdated, self-reported, and siloed.
-An AI model dropped on top of it doesn't fix those problems, it inherits them.

 What the Context Layer Actually Looks Like